ppy/osu/README.md

 You can also generally download a version for your current device from the [osu! site](https://osu.ppy.sh/home/download).

-If your platform is not listed above, there is still a chance you can manually build it by following the instructions below.
+If your platform is unsupported or not listed above, there is still a chance you can run the release or manually build it by following the instructions below.

 **For iOS/iPadOS users**: The iOS testflight link fills up very fast (Apple has a hard limit of 10,000 users).
 We reset it occasionally.
 Please do not ask about this.
 Check back regularly for link resets or follow [peppy](https://twitter.com/ppy) on twitter for announcements.
 Our goal is to get the game on mobile app stores in early 2024.